 Tip #07: Use distilled white vinegar to remove hard water stains from your bathroom faucets.
 If you notice that there are unsightly mineral deposits left on your bathroom faucets, you can use distilled white vinegar to remove them.
 Simply soak a cloth in the vinegar and wrap it around the affected area for a few minutes before scrubbing it off with an old toothbrush.

 Tip #08: Polish your bathroom faucet with lemon oil once a month.
-If you want to keep your how to clean bathroom faucets looking nice and shiny, you should polish them with lemon oil once a month.
-Lemon oil will help cut through any gunk that may build up on the surface of your how to get rid of mold in bathtub .
+If you want to keep your how-to-clean bathroom faucets looking nice and shiny, you should polish them with lemon oil once a month.
+Lemon oil will help cut through any gunk that may build up on the surface of your how-to get rid of mold in the bathtub.

-Tip #12: To keep how to get rid of mildew smell in bathroom fresh, you should try to clean how to get rid of mold around bathtub at least once a week.
+Tip #12: To keep how to get rid mildew smell in the bathroom fresh, you should try to clean how to get rid of mold around the bathtub at least once a week.
 If how to remove mold from shower grout is not cleaned regularly, it can begin to look dirty and cause an unpleasant odor.
-To keep your how to clean bathroom tile sparkling, opt for vinegar and baking soda or how to get rid of mold in bathroom .
+To keep your how-to clean bathroom tile sparkling, opt for vinegar and baking soda or how to get rid of mold in the bathroom.

 – how to clean bathroom tile grout with baking soda and vinegar.
-If you don’t know how how to remove mildew stains from bathtub is, it can be a tedious task for many people.
-However, there are some cases where humans need help from how to get rid of mildew smell in bathroom and these how to remove mold from bathtub come in handy when it comes to how to clean tile grout.
+If you don’t know how how to remove mildew stains from the bathtub, it can be a tedious task for many people.
+However, there are some cases where humans need help with how to get rid of mildew smell in the bathroom, and how to remove mold from bathtubs come in handy when it comes to how to clean tile grout.

 – how can you prevent how to get rid of black mold .
 There are different ways that people do this, but one common way is by using hot water with vinegar or baking soda